With their soft and long hair, Silkie guinea pigs are one of the most elegant and stunning breeds of guinea pig.

 While hay should make up the bulk of these pets’ diet, fresh vegetables should also play an important role in their nutrition.

-Cavies cannot produce their own vitamin C, so they need vitamin C supplemented via vegetables, fruits, and pellets.
+Cavies cannot produce their own vitamin C, so they need vitamin C supplemented via delicious fruits, vegetables, and food pellets.

 These pets need around 1 cup of vegetables daily.